Bandai Namco Entertainment: History

 In June 2022, Bandai Namco Entertainment and ILCA.
 Inc announced the establishment of Bandai Namco Aces, with 51% of the shares owned by Bandai Namco and 49% of the shares owned by ILCA.
 This new development company will be responsible for the development of AAA titles, including Ace Combat.

 On 20 November 2024, Bandai Namco Entertainment announced the merger of Bandai Namco Online into the company, dissolving the subsidiary as a result with the employees joining the parent company.
 This came after the disappointing results of Blue Protocol and Gundam Evolution, games that performed below expectations with the dissolution set to be completed by April 2025.

+On 18 December 2025, Bandai Namco Entertainment Europe sold off Limbic Entertainment to an undisclosed investor.

+In April 2026, Bandai Namco Entertainment and entertainment company A24 announced that a film adaptation of the fantasy video game Elden Ring would be coming in March 2028.
+The film would be written and directed by Alex Garland, known for Civil War (2024), Annihilation (2018), and Ex Machina (2014), and be shot for IMAX.

+United Galaxy Space Force

+The United Galaxy Space Force (UGSF) is a fictional timeline and shared universe originally created by Namco that consists of many of its previous arcade titles, as well as some newer Bandai Namco video games.
+These span Namco's early hits like Galaxian, Galaga, and Bosconian.
+UGSF's lore connects games like Dig Dug, Mr. Driller, and Baraduke through their placement on the timeline and the protagonists being related to each other.
+A cancelled game, New Space Order, would have served as a larger introduction; however, a website chronicling the timeline was released in 2011, beginning with Ace Combat 3: Electrosphere and ending with Thunder Ceptor, only being updated in 2014 and 2025.
+Shadow Labyrinth integrates elements from the Pac-Man and Xevious franchises and was released in 2025.

 Corporate structure

-Bandai Namco Entertainment was originally headquartered in Shinagawa, Tokyo, moving their operations to Minato-ku, Tokyo in February 2016.
+Bandai Namco Entertainment was originally headquartered in Shinagawa, Tokyo, moving its operations to Minato-ku, Tokyo in February 2016.
 The North American and European divisions are respectively located in Irvine, California, as Bandai Namco Entertainment America, and in Lyon, France, as Bandai Namco Entertainment Europe.
 Divisions have also been established in mainland China, Hong Kong, and Taiwan.

-Bandai Namco Entertainment is the core development division of the Bandai Namco Group's "Content Strategic Business Unit" (Content SBU), and the main video game branch of Bandai Namco Holdings.
+Bandai Namco Entertainment is the core division of the Bandai Namco Group's "Content Strategic Business Unit" (Content SBU), and the main video game branch of Bandai Namco Holdings.